You step on the scale after a week of “dieting” and your weight hasn’t budged;

 Don’t just look at their results, but look at their method.
 Is there a method of theirs that you can borrow and learn from?

-Weaknesses are simply points of opportunities for improvement (or acceptance).
+Weaknesses are simply points of opportunity for improvement (or acceptance).

 And it’s really important to spend more time feeling grateful for your own strengths than to curse yourself for your weaknesses.